-SBCWDB will continue to build upon valuable information obtained when SBWDB and Child Support Services of Santa Barbara County (CSS) staff attended a Local Child Support Agency (LCSA) session in January 2018 to support updating the last local plan.
 CSS services include establishing court orders for paternity, child support and medical coverage; locating noncustodial parents and their assets in order to enforce court orders; maintaining accounts of payments paid and past due; modifying court orders when appropriate; enforcing court orders for child, family, and medical support; and spousal support in conjunction with child support.

 To serve both non-custodial and custodial parents, CSS works with many organizations and public agencies in the community.
 For example, CSS works closely with the county jail to provide information on child support obligations.
+Of their historic caseload, the majority of noncustodial parents are male, and a significant number are homeless.